dietcokeplz/Covid-19-Literature-Analysis/README.md

 ### IV.
 Topic Modeling the unseen text and Matrix Factorization

 Unseen text that is put into lDA model will return the top 3 topics with highest probabilities.<br>
 Generate a single row for the unseen text where the row stands for the paper and the columns represent all the topics.
-Place model returned probability and put 0 everywhere else.<br>
+Place model returned probability under corresponding topic column and put 0 everywhere else.<br>
 Build similarity matrix factorization to make paper recommendations.
 Paper with the highest similarities will be recommended to the unseen text.

 ### V. LDAvis visualization of LDA model topics